Head and Neck Cancer

 The symptoms described below are very common and can be caused by other conditions.

-Having the symptoms does not definitely mean you have a head and neck cancer, but it's important to get checked by a GP (General Practitioner) or dentist if symptoms persist for more than 3 weeks.
+it's important to get checked by a GP (General Practitioner) or dentist if symptoms persist for more than 3 weeks.

 If your symptoms are caused by cancer, finding it early may mean it's easier to treat.